Improving Convergence and Generalization Using Parameter Symmetries

 \subsection{Sharpness of minima}

-Flat minima tend to generalize well \cite{hochreiter1997flat}.
-A common definition of flat minimum is based on the number of small eigenvalues of the Hessian.
-Although Hessian-based sharpness metrics are known to correlate well to generalization, they are expensive to compute and differentiate through.
-To use sharpness as an objective in teleportation, we consider the change in the loss value averaged over random directions.
-Let $D$ be a set of vectors drawn randomly from the unit sphere $d_i \sim \{d \in \R^n: ||d||=1\}$.
-Let $T$ be a list of displacements $t_j \in \R$.
-Then, we have the following metric \cite{izmailov2018averaging}:
+Flat minima tend to generalize well \citep{hochreiter1997flat}, typically characterized by numerous small Hessian eigenvalues.
+Although Hessian-based sharpness metrics are known to correlate well with generalization, they are expensive to compute and differentiate through.
+To use sharpness as an objective in teleportation, we consider changes in the loss averaged over random directions.
+Let $D$ be a set of vectors drawn randomly from the unit sphere $d_i \sim \{d \in \R^n: ||d||=1\}$, and $T$ a list of displacements $t_j \in \R$.
+Then, we have the following metric \citep{izmailov2018averaging}: